perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

     @animals;

-Here `$^animal` is a placeholder, so the block immediately surrounding it becomes a parameterized block â in this case with exactly one parameter.
+Here `$^animal` is a placeholder, so the block immediately surrounding it becomes a parameterized block — in this case with exactly one parameter.

-Better still, any block containing a `$_` is also a parameterized block â with a single parameter named `$_`.
+Better still, any block containing a `$_` is also a parameterized block — with a single parameter named `$_`.
 We could dispense with the explicit placeholder and just write our partitioning statement:

     ($cats, $chattels) = part { $_.isa(Animal::Cat) }